The UNMC College of Pharmacy pre-requisites have been reduced from 90 to 64 hours. Please refer to the school webpage

-The College of Pharmacy is located on the University of Nebraska Medical Center (UNMC) campus in Omaha, NE occupying facilities completed in 1976 and has offered the doctor of pharmacy as the only entry-level professional degree since that time.
-Ground-Breaking for the new College of Pharmacy and Center for Drug Discovery, a $35 million building completely funded by private support, occurred in June 2013 with completion of the new facility scheduled for July 2015.
+The College of Pharmacy is located on the University of Nebraska Medical Center (UNMC) campus in Omaha, NE currently occupying facilities completed in 1976 and has offered the doctor of pharmacy as the only entry-level professional degree since that time.
+Ground-Breaking for the Lozier Center for Pharmacy Sciences & Education and Center for Drug Discovery, a $35 million building completely funded by private support, occurred in June 2013 with completion of the new facility expected in Fall 2015.

 The Pharm.D.
-Program recently received full accreditation (2012) by the Accreditation Council for Pharmacy Education and has recently undergone significant revision to the prepharmacy curriculum as well as enhancements to a number of core courses within the program.
+Program received full accreditation (2012) by the Accreditation Council for Pharmacy Education and has recently undergone significant revision to the pre-pharmacy curriculum (2010) as well as enhancements to a number of core courses within the program.
 Classes are conducted on a semester basis beginning in late August and ending in early May.
 Required didactic courses in the curriculum are not offered during the summer although experiential programming does occur during that time.

 Both professional and social opportunities are available through campus and College of Pharmacy organizations.
-The College maintains a chapter of the APhA Academy of Student Pharmacists and ASHP Student Society of Health-System Pharmacy as well as chapters of Kappa Psi and Kappa Epsilon Professional Pharmacy Fraternities, Rho Chi Pharmacy Honor Society, and Phi Lambda Sigma Pharmacy Leadership Society.
+The College maintains active chapters of APhA Academy of Student Pharmacists and ASHP Student Society of Health-System Pharmacy as well as chapters of Kappa Psi and Kappa Epsilon Professional Pharmacy Fraternities, Rho Chi Pharmacy Honor Society, and Phi Lambda Sigma Pharmacy Leadership Society.
 These organizations provide opportunities for social interaction, as well as the offering of professional services in the community and the state of Nebraska.

 UNMC is dedicated to educating the next century of health care professionals with the latest in teaching tools, technology and facilities.
 More than 3,600 students attend UNMC, seeking degrees in Allied Health professions, Dentistry, Medicine, Nursing, Pharmacy, Public Health, and Graduate Studies.
 Students at UNMC learn in an environment that embraces the innovation of tomorrow while maintaining low student-to-faculty ratios and small-group learning.
 For more detailed information about educational programs, please see: http://www.unmc.edu